-As the scheme is in deficit, the School has entered into an agreement with the trustees to make additional contributions in addition to normal funding levels.
+As the scheme is in deficit, the academy has entered into an agreement with the trustees to make additional contributions in additional to normal funding levels.

-The rates payable over a three year period will be the Future Service Rate of 13.6% of payroll plus lump sum deficit contributions of £4,000 per annum.
-The rate payable from 1 April 2023 will be further revised following the next valuation of the Pension Fund.
+The rates payable will be the Future Service Rate of 13.6% of payroll plus phased lump sum deficit contributions of £4k per annum, increasing annually thereafter.

-The current estimated recovery period is 15 years.
+The current estimated recovery period is 24 years.